MgThiha-Coding/Flexi_Text/README.md

 ## 💡 Best Practices

-- **Wrap FlexiText with Padding** only if needed.
-Avoid hardcoding padding unless necessary.
+- **Wrap FlexiText with Padding** only if needed at the layout level.
+Avoid hardcoding padding inside the widget.
 - **Use clear breakpoints** for mobile, tablet, and desktop screens.
 - **Combine with Theme** for consistent styling across your app.